go101/go101/pages/blog/2022-11-18-constant-string-elements-are-not-constants.md

 Were elements of constant strings constants, the simplified type parameter declaration syntax couldn't be possible.

 There is [a proposal] to let Go support constant arrays (and other constant composite values).
-However, the Go custom syntax design has almost sentenced that proposal to death.
+However, the Go custom generics design has almost sentenced that proposal to death.
 Because, similarly, the following code will lead to parsing ambiguities if array values may be declared as constants.